Portfolio-Projects42/front-end-projects/guides/dev-server/proxy-to-other-servers/proxy-to-other-servers.md

 ## Making the request

-Finally, we can update our `demo/index.html` to make a request to the API endpoint we defined.
+Finally, we can update my `demo/index.html` to make a request to the API endpoint we defined.

 ```html
 <!DOCTYPE html>